chaelim/ExcelRTD/python/TDAmeritrade_RTD.md

 ## Caveat

-> This is still under development and haven't been tested extensively.
+> This project is work in progress and haven't been tested extensively.
 You may exprience various issues.
 Also the Python code quality is not where I want to be yet.

 ## Introduction